About the fellowship

 - Be directly supervised or mentored by an IWH scientist or adjunct scientist.

-NOTE: If applicants are not associated with an IWH scientist or adjunct scientist, they may request that their application be reviewed and, if successful, they may be assigned an IWH scientist as a mentor.
+NOTE: If applicants are not associated with an IWH scientist or adjunct scientist, they may request that their application be reviewed and, if successful, they will be assigned an IWH scientist as a mentor.

 How to apply